RezwanM/ASDEmotionRecognition/Speech Model/README.md

 "Librosa_Results" directory contains all experiment files for the Custom feature set and all three classifiers (SVM, MLP, and RNN).
 This directory has two sub-directories.
 The "Confusion_Matrices" sub-directory contains experiment files for plotting the confusion matrices, and the "Results" sub-directory contains experiment files for printing the performance metrics.

+"Parselmouth_Results" directory contains all experiment files for the Partial GeMAPS feature set and all three classifiers (SVM, MLP, and RNN).
+This directory has two sub-directories.
+The "Confusion_Matrices" sub-directory contains experiment files for plotting the confusion matrices, and the "Results" sub-directory contains experiment files for printing the performance metrics.